(I wrote this post not long after I had a miscarriage, but I did not feel ready to publish it until now).

 But there is one thing – that sometimes helps.

-In my life, as an adoptee, there are many things I never knew for years- tens of years.
+In my life, as an adoptee, there are many things that I never knew for years- tens of years.
 I did not know if my birth date was real, whether my race was what I had been told or what it was like to look like anyone else in any way or shape.
 I spent years upon years away from my mother, living lives that were worlds apart.
-But as a person who was born and did not see her mother again until decades later, there is one thing I do know.
+But as a person who was born and did not see her mother again until decades later, there is one thing that I do know.
 There is one thing I can tell you about mothers and their babies.